CliMA/CloudMicrophysics.jl/docs/src/TerminalVelocity.md

 # Terminal velocity

-`CloudMicrophysics.jl` offers three parameterizations of the relationship between particle size and terminal velocity:
+`CloudMicrophysics.jl` offers several parameterizations of the relationship between particle size and terminal velocity:
  - A simple power-law used in the 1-moment microphysics scheme,
+ - An analytical Stokes-regime formulation for cloud liquid droplets in two-moment microphysics,
  - The rain terminal velocity used in Seifert and Beheng 2006 [SeifertBeheng2006](@cite),
  - The rain and ice terminal velocities described in Chen et. al. 2022  [Chen2022](@cite).